-The student must write a 6–10-page, research-oriented paper in current APA format that focuses on a professional practice model.
+The student must write a 6 – 10-page, research-oriented paper in current APA format that focuses on a professional practice model.
 The paper must include at least 5 references published within the last 5 years in addition to the course textbooks and the Bible.
-The paper must be submitted through SafeAssign.
+The paper must be submitted through Turnitin.

-The student must write a 6–10-page research-oriented paper in current APA format that focuses on the role of emotional intelligence in nursing leadership.
+The student must write a 6 – 10-page research-oriented paper in current APA format that focuses on the role of emotional intelligence in nursing leadership.
 The paper must include at least 5 references published within the last 5 years in addition to the course textbooks and the Bible.
-The paper must be submitted through SafeAssign.
+The paper must be submitted through Turnitin.

 This presentation must focus on the Scope and Standards of Nursing Administration as set forth by the American Nurses Association (ANA).
 You must discuss the function of each practice standard as it relates to creating a culture of quality and safety for patients, staff, and others; a supportive professional practice environment; and a culture that supports legal, ethical, and regulatory considerations.